Motlatsi-Elliot/Myth_Match/README.md

 :This screen will appear automatically after the 10th question has been answered

-: It will show how many answers ere correct and how many were wrong
+: It will show how many answers were correct and how many were wrong

 :Displays a personalised badge based on the score (Master hacker - Hack Detective - Getting there - Stay Safe)